NSDP Methodology

 Nominal NSDP Data

-Nominal net state domestic product (NSDP) data was primarily sourced from the Reserve Bank of India (RBI)'s Handbook of Statistics on the Indian Economy, 2022-23.
-In this report, the RBI only published data from FY 1992-93 onwards, so I obtained FY 1980-81 to FY 1991-92 data from the RBI's Handbook of Statistics on the Indian Economy, 2008-09
+Nominal net state domestic product (NSDP) data was primarily sourced from the Reserve Bank of India (RBI)'s Handbook of Statistics on the Indian Economy, 2023-24.
+In this report, the RBI only published data from FY 1993-94 onwards, so I obtained FY 1980-81 to FY 1992-93 data from the RBI's Handbook of Statistics on the Indian Economy, 2008-09.
+Furthermore, I was unable to easily access NSDP data from the 1960s and 1970s directly from the government, so I procured these figures from Indiastat, an Indian data analytics company that obtained historical NSDP data from the Government of India's Central Statistical Office.
+NSDP is used as the measure of economic output because gross state domestic product (GSDP) figures do not appear to be available across as long a historical time frame.

 A couple other notes are in order.
 First, for some reason the RBI Indian Economy handbooks did not contain data on Telangana for FY 2004-05 to FY 2011-12, so I procured these numbers from the RBI's Handbook of Statistics on Indian States 2022-23.
-Second, the RBI did not publish FY 2022-23 data for some states (presumably because these states were late in reporting).
+Second, the RBI did not publish FY 2023-24 data for some states (presumably because these states were late in reporting).
 When possible, I sought out other sources to obtain figures for these states.
-For Maharashtra, the NSDP figure was later published and reported by CEIC, and for Kerala the government published NSDP figures in an official report.
-Gujarat and Goa published GSDP estimates but appear to not have yet released NSDP estimates.
+Gujarat and Goa, in particular, published GSDP estimates but appear to not have yet released NSDP estimates.
 Hence, I calculated NSDP estimates under the rough assumption that NSDP grew at the same rate as GSDP.
 For some other states/UTs, primarily located in the Northeast, I was unable to find GSDP or NSDP estimates.
+I plan on updating the 2023-24 data with official figures for these states in the future.

 Third, the Indian government has periodically updated their calculations of NSDP, and so sometimes different estimates of nominal NSDP exist for the same year.
 In those cases, I averaged the estimates between the two series, unless the new series newly separated out states that had undergone a split (such as Bihar and Jharkhand), in which case I utilized the estimate from the new series for that year.